 |1 Week||2 Weeks||3 Weeks||4 Weeks||5 Weeks||6 Weeks||7 Weeks||8 Weeks||9 Weeks||10 Weeks||11 Weeks||12 Weeks|

 - Pre-departure guide – to prepare you for your trip

-- Pick-up and drop from Colombo Airport
+- Pick-up from Colombo Airport

 - Accommodation in a guest house homestay (Twin Room)

 - Experienced bilingual local staff team

 - All Meals – traditional Sri Lankan Cuisine